cdsittampalam/documentation/docs/Qredo Network.md

 #### MPC Validator

-Accesses data on the Qredo blockchain on request by the MPC cluster through an independent connection to the blockchain validator nodes.
-The MPC validator is needed for highly sensitive processes such as fund withdrawal.
+The MPC Validator accesses data on the Qredo blockchain on request of the MPC cluster through an independent connection to the blockchain validator nodes.
+The MPC validator is needed for highly sensitive processes such as a withdrawal.

 ---

 Transaction Flows
 -----------------

-Transaction flows can require functions nodes and services to perform various functions on the Qredo network, including when a user:
+Transaction flows require nodes and services to perform various functions on the Qredo network, including when a user:

 *   joins Qredo
 *   deposits money